Statement of Non-Discrimination:

 All respondents are expected to comply with conduct sanctions within the time frame specified in their written notice.
 Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and/or suspension, expulsion, and/or termination from the College.
 For students, failure to comply may result in transcript notation and/or a hold to prevent future registration.

 Do you believe you have been a victim of sexual misconduct?
 Whether or not you reported the incident to the college, we'd like your opinion on how we can improve the effectiveness of our campus policies and procedures that address sexual misconduct.
-Please share your suggestions and/or feedback by making an appointment with Mitchell E. Murtha 610.332.6075 or by sending your feedback via email to the Title IX Coordinator at: email@example.com.
+Please share your suggestions and/or feedback by making an appointment with or sending your feedback via email to one of the coordinators listed above.